 The dissertation proposal contains the hypothesis of your research that should meet the standards of publications in data analytics.
 The proposal needs to be approved by the committee of faculty members before any proceedings to work on it.

 Students are expected to present their original work on the dissertation proposal.
 They are expected to be experts in their data-related dissertation topic and defend their analysis.
 This is an important aspect of your PhD in analytics as it signifies that the student has successfully grasped all the necessary skills required to conduct their own independent research post-degree completion.

-Some institutions can provide you with a data analytics master’s degree if you could complete more than two years of your program but could not continue further.
+Some institutions can provide you with a data analytics master’s degree if you can complete more than two years of your program but cannot continue further.

 PhD in Data Analytics Online